 - If you are not satisfied with the response from the initial complaint handler then please put your issues in writing and send them to us.
 The initial complaint handler will then contact you again, within five working days, and establish if they are able to help you further.

 - If the initial complaint handler is not in a position to assist further efforts will be made to allocate a Third Party to review your complaint and subsequent issues and you will be informed of this when you are re-contacted by the initial complaint handler (if your complaint is in relation to a deposit then the Third Party will be the DPS).

-If we feel we can do nothing further then you and/or you remain dissatisfied with our handling of the complaint then you have the ability to refer the matter to the Ombudsman Scheme approved by the UKALA.
+If we feel we can do nothing further and/or you remain dissatisfied with our handling of the complaint, then you have the ability to refer the matter to the Ombudsman Scheme approved by the UKALA.
 The Property Redress Scheme (PRS) is free to the individual customer and is able to consider consumer complaints.